 5. Potential Benefits:

-There are very fewbenefits for the individuals taking the survey, but they will be informed and encouraged to read the final study when it is produced.
+There will be no payment benefits for the individuals taking the survey, but they will be informed and encouraged to read the final study when it is produced.
 Extra credit may be offered to students in Communication classes if their parents take the survey or if they recruit a family member to take it.
 At the end of the survey, there will be a question asking them to fill in the name of the student and the student’s instructor for them to receive extra credit.
 Very little research has been done in relation to groups and the relationship between work-life and home-life.
 This research has the potential to have a lasting impact on organizations that reconsider their use of groups based on the findings in the study.
 This will add to the literature on the balance between work-life and home-life in a significant way.